Operating Procedures

 Self-Study Report Guidelines

-• Lead faculty in each of the disciplines of this interdisciplinary minor
+- Lead faculty in each of the disciplines

-• Overview of faculty participation in curricular review and update processes
+- Overview of faculty participation in curricular review and update process

 Interdisciplinary Minors and Review Years